 In your case, your

-- Surname in India is equal to the Last Name used in the USA.
+Surname in India is equal to the Last Name in the USA.

 If you don’t have a Surname in your Indian passport (left blank) and if you are planning to go or study in the U.S, you better first add a Surname in your passport before applying for a visa or booking GRE exam dates.

 Some students apply for passports without Surnames and end up facing lots of issues.
-It’s good to know that you are taking efforts to know the right way to fill out your passport.
+Be warned!

-There will no issues because of that.
+There will no issues because of that if you get the passport with initials expanded as Surname.
 When submitting the applications to U.S. universities, there will be a field similar to this:

 - Do the documents have names different from the above name?

 When you encounter this, you can include the name you normally use in India (S. Sriram) and other names formats used in the documents you are submitting.

 - What names to use when Registering for the GRE Test (this article)

 - How to Register for GRE with Multiple Names